 - 2.3 At Redcastle Family School we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
 We operate with the best interests of the child at their heart. - 2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
 The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - 2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
+Every child will know what the adult will have to do with any information they have chosen to disclose.
+All staff will be trained to recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
+The Relationships Education, Relationships and Sex Education and Health Education (delivered in regularly timetabled lessons and reinforced throughout the whole curriculum) will cover relevant topics in an age and stage appropriate way, enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
 The Relationships Education, Relationships and Sex Education and Health Education will cover relevant, topics in an age and stage appropriate way, through a planned, developmental curriculum enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
 This will provide further reinforcement to help children identify risks, know when to seek support and develop the skills to ask for help from trustworthy, reliable sources.
-Further information can be found in the DfE guidance 'Teaching online safety in school.' and 'Relationships Education, Relationships and Sex Education and Health Education.'
+Further information can be found in the DfE guidance 'Teaching online safety in school, and 'Relationships Education, Relationships and Sex Education and Health Education.'

-Our curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before and towards its clearly defined outcomes.
+Our Kapow curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before and towards its clearly defined outcomes.
 Our aim is to provide the knowledge and skills that pupils need in order to take advantage of opportunities, responsibilities and experiences of later life.
 Ensuring the aims and objectives of the national curriculum are achieved, Redcastle Family School curriculum exceeds this and strives to address the lack of opportunities a large proportion of our children are presented with through the use of engagement learning to maximise the enrichment we provide.
 Engagement weeks support raising the profile of specific subjects, through school wide shared experiences, which can be tailored to opportunities within the local community or wider world.